 About the authors

-Meghan E. Rebuli, PhD is a Postdoctoral Research Associate in the Curriculum in Toxicology & Environmental Medicine and the Center for Environmental Medicine, Asthma and Lung Biology in the School of Medicine at the University of North Carolina at Chapel Hill, in the lab of Dr. Ilona Jaspers, PhD.
+Meghan E. Rebuli, PhD is an Assistant Professor in the Department of Pediatrics, the Center for Environmental Medicine, Asthma and Lung Biology, and the Curriculum in Toxicology & Environmental Medicine in the School of Medicine at the University of North Carolina at Chapel Hill.
 Dr. Rebuli is actively engaged in clinical research on the effects of e-cigarettes on respiratory toxicology and has several related publications.

 Radhika Dhingra, PhD is an Assistant Professor in the Department of Environmental Sciences and Engineering in the Gillings School of Public Health at the University of North Carolina at Chapel Hill.
 Dr. Dhingra is interested in the public health implications of e-cigarette use and is collaborating on several e-cigarette research projects.